All Episodes

 There is no question about it.

-But I always like to can't keep perspective in that.
+But I always like to keep perspective.

-Remember, the the media is blowing this out of proportion now, adding on this hurricane bit to it.
+Remember, the media is blowing this out of proportion now, adding on this hurricane bit to it.

-And they're making this sound, and Obama's contributing to it because they love crisis.
+And they're making this sound and Obama's contributing to it because they love crisis.

 They love disaster.